VRConservation/fba-myst/chapters/2-program.md

 Please keep in mind that program design is iterative and dynamic.
 As you add detail and progress, the information you input during prior steps may need to be revised.

 We used numerous publicly available sources to create the project design and monitoring templates.
 We adapted information to create resources suited to the CAL FIRE Business and Workforce Development Program grant program.
-The Open Standards for the Practice of Conservation, developed by the Conservation Measures Partnership {cite}`cmp`, and ProPack I: Project Design Guidance for Project and Program Managers, developed by Catholic Relief Services {cite}`propack`, are among the key sources we relied upon to develop this chapter.
+The Open Standards for the Practice of Conservation, developed by the Conservation Measures Partnership {cite:p}`cmp`, and ProPack I: Project Design Guidance for Project and Program Managers, developed by Catholic Relief Services {cite:p}`propack`, are among the key sources we relied upon to develop this chapter.

 ```{caution}
 The templates and information provided are for reference only.
 While FBA has made every effort to provide up-to-date and correct information, we make no representations concerning the contents.